malexer/SublimeClassNavigator/README.md

 # Class Navigator

-Class Navigator helps to quickly jump between classes and their methods in a current file.
+Class Navigator helps to quickly jump between classes and functions/methods in a current file.